jameswlane/turbo-goreleaser/README.md

 ### Custom Configuration

 If a `.goreleaser.yml` exists in your package directory, the action will use it and only add the necessary monorepo configuration.

+### Environment Setup

+The action uses [mise](https://mise.jdx.dev/) to automatically set up the required tools:
+- **Node.js**: For running the action logic
+- **Go**: For building Go projects with GoReleaser
+- **pnpm**: For efficient package management

+This ensures consistent, fast environment setup across all workflows.

 ## Examples